CZ-NIC/knot-resolver/daemon/scripting.rst

 ---------------
 Control socket acts like "an interactive configuration file" so all actions available in configuration file can be executed interactively using the control socket.
-One possible use-case is reconfiguring Resolver instances from another program, e.g. a maintenance script.
+One possible use-case is reconfiguring the resolver instances from another program, e.g. a maintenance script.

 .. note:: Each instance of Knot Resolver exposes its own control socket.
 Take that into account when scripting deployments with